mhorga/mhorga.github.io/_posts/2016-03-14-a-first-look-at-the-swift-express-web-server.markdown

 title: A first look at the Swift Express web server
 layout: post
 ---
-This week we are going to look at a great `Swift` initiative -- the __Swift Express__ web server -- a project run by [Crossroad Labs](http://crossroadlabs.xyz). `Swift Express` inherits the power of the `Play Framework` and the simplicity of the `Express.js` framework which makes it great for `Swift`-based web applications.
-A powerful feature that sets `Swift Express` aside from other `Swift` backend solutions is the synchronous-vs-asynchronous functional approach. `OS X` and `iOS` developers also benefit from the familiar `Swift + Xcode` development environment they're already used to, and they will appreciate the fact that `Swift Express` provides an easy way to create `RESTful`,  `JSON` and `XML APIs` using `Swift`.
+This week we are going to look at a great `Swift` initiative -- the __Swift Express__ web server -- a project run by [Crossroad Labs](http://crossroadlabs.xyz). `Swift Express` inherits the power of the `Play Framework` and the simplicity of the `Express.js` framework which makes it great for Swift-based web applications.
+A powerful feature that sets `Swift Express` aside from other `Swift` backend solutions is the __synchronous-vs-asynchronous__ functional approach. `OS X` and `iOS` developers also benefit from the familiar `Swift + Xcode` development environment they're already used to, and they will appreciate the fact that `Swift Express` provides an easy way to create `RESTful`,  `JSON` and `XML APIs` using `Swift`.

 Alright, let's dive in and take a look at `Swift Express`.
 You need to have `Xcode 7.2` or newer.
 Next, run these commands in a terminal:

 {% highlight swift %}
 $ xcode-select --install
 $ brew update
 $ brew tap crossroadlabs/tap